maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonmigration.rst

 Migrating Volume Bars
 =====================

-VolumeBar widgets are deprecated since Hildon 2.2 and the way to exactly reproduce their functionality is to use a GtkScale together with a toggle button.
+VolumeBar widgets are deprecated since Hildon 2.2 and the way to exactly reproduce their functionality is to use a gtk.Scale together with a toggle button.
 Instead of the toggle button, a Hildon picker button could be used or two radio buttons or any other widgets that allow the user to choose from two options.
 The toggle button is used in this example since it is the very similar with the deprecated volume bar's button.

 The deprecated volume bar is shown on the example bellow.